Salil03/GetCode/README.md

 ### Keyboard shortcuts

 For all Operating Systems, ctrl+alt+x opens a new dialogue box which takes the Codeforces/Codechef program url as user input

+### How to use it

+After installing, it is necessary to configure the settings(setting the default directory and snippets) ctrl+alt+x opens a new dialogue box which takes the Codeforces/Codechef program url as user input